tokenring-ai/git/README.md

 - **Safety**: Rollback operations discard changes - use with caution
 - **AI Dependencies**: Commit message generation depends on available AI services and chat context
 - **Testing**: No specific tests in this package; relies on agent-level testing
+- **Branch Operations**: Requires proper Git branch naming conventions

 ## Contributing

 1. Follow the existing code style and patterns
-2. Run `npm run eslint` before committing changes
+2. Run `bun run eslint` before committing changes
 3. Ensure all functionality works with the TokenRing agent framework
 4. Add appropriate error handling and logging
+5. Update tests if adding new functionality

 ## License